kkfinkkfin/nginx-migration-tool/README.md

 •It is also supported, and all functions are converted to CRD resources.
 ![image](https://user-images.githubusercontent.com/59547386/171353803-e8a68e20-dadc-4bd4-8134-6e22e3be94b0.png)

-•It is also supported, and all functions are converted to CRD resources.

 2, New Ingess/CRD resource with  specific IngressClass Name